 Applications of Reinforced Cement Concrete

-- Another novel application of reinforced concrete is in the construction of pavements for highways and airport runways.
+- Another novel application of reinforced Concrete is in the construction of pavements for highways and airport runways.

-Reinforced Cement Concrete Structural system
+Reinforced Concrete Structural System

 - One-way Slab Systems